Loch Lomond Dining Ideas

 Enjoy a new menu and revamped bar and restaurant at the Lodge on Loch Lomond Hotel which has recently been awarded 2 AA Rosettes for the high quality of its dining.
 Stop by its sister hotel the Inn on Loch Lomond, or get cosy by the fireside at the Loch Lomond Arms Hotel.
 Balmaha based The Oak Tree Inn is a popular spot to dine after climbing Conic Hill, or posing for a selfie with the iconic Tom Weir statue.

-Cameron House Hotel has great dining options for families and different budgets including the Boathouse, Martin Wishart and The Claret Jug.
+Cameron House Hotel has great dining options for families and different budgets including the Boathouse and The Claret Jug at the Carrick.

 Don’t forget Café St. Mocha Kiosk is open again 9am -5pm on Luss Pier for great coffee, ice-cream and snacks, or why not enjoy a glass of wine and some delicious Scottish seafood in the Luss Seafood Bar?
 Stock up on locally made designer gifts at the Luss General Store while in the village.